IRC Programs in Baltimore

 Meeting the basic needs for food, shelter and legal rights in the early, critical stages of resettlement.

-Reception & Placement: Through a partnership with the Department of State, the IRC assists over 10,000 refugees to resettle in the U.S. every year.
-IRC staff and volunteers meet refugees at the airport and provide initial housing, furnishings, food, and clothing.
-Additional services include employment assistance, health and social service referrals, vocational training, English-language classes, and orientation to their new community.
-The IRC helps refugees to move towards self-sufficiency and integration in 22 U.S. cities.
+Reception & Placement: Since its opening in July 1999, the IRC in Baltimore has resettled nearly 10,000 refugees and asylees in central Maryland.
+IRC staff meet refugees at the airport and provide initial housing, furnishings, food, and clothing.
+Additional services include employment assistance, health, social service, and English-leanguage class referrals, and orientation to their new community.
+The IRC helps refugees to move towards self-sufficiency and integration, and to channel the energies of these New Americans so they become engines for community and economic development in the Baltimore metropolitan area.

 Protecting, supporting and improving household livelihoods and financial security.